Balance Sheet and Cash Flow tabs

 Available in financial budgets only, this worksheet tab contains your Balance Sheet budget.
 When adding this tab, you can include the following:

 A Cash Flow budget: This is automatically derived and displayed in a separate worksheet tab.
-Including the Profit and Loss, Balance Sheet, and Cash Flow budgets in one budget workbook creates a 3-statement budgeting model.
+Including the Profit and Loss, Balance Sheet, and Cash Flow budgets in one budget workbook creates a model.

 Mini drivers: These additional rows in the worksheet tab represent the links between your statements when you use 3-statement budgeting.
 They reference your Profit and Loss (P&L) accounts to forecast or budget your Balance Sheet items so your Cash Flow statement better reflects reality.
 They are called mini drivers because they have a similar purpose to a driver tab, but they are for use only in the Balance Sheet tab.